TL;DR, the ranked summary

 - Audit trail.
 Client invoicing depends on showing what each contractor delivered and was paid for.

-A platform optimized for a steady SaaS contractor roster will over-charge for the bursty months and under-deliver for the per-deliverable workflow.
-That is the structural reason a flat per-contract fee wins for marketing agencies.
+A platform optimized for a steady SaaS contractor roster will under-deliver on the per-deliverable workflow and the country-aware contracting.
+That is the structural reason the right product wins for marketing agencies, not the seat fee alone.

 #1.
-Omnivoo Contract Management, flat $49 per finalized contract
+Omnivoo Contract Management, $49 per contractor per month

-Price: $49 per finalized contract, one-time.
+Price: $49 per contractor per month.
 Payment fees passed through at cost.

 Verified: May 2026 on /solutions/contract-management.

 Omnivoo Contract Management generates a country-aware contract per engagement, supports both retainer and per-deliverable payment terms, collects the right tax form, and routes the payout in the contractor’s currency.
-The fee is charged once when the contract is finalized.
-Subsequent payments on the same contract do not regenerate a fee.
+The $49 per contractor per month subscription covers each active seat with no contract limit per seat.

 Why it ranks #1 for marketing agencies:

-- Per-deliverable milestones are explicit in the contract, with the payout structure to match
+- Per-deliverable and retainer modes are both first-class in the same contract, with the payout structure matching whichever the contract states

-- Multi-currency payouts at cost, not marked up
+- Multi-currency payouts at cost, not marked up, which protects agency margin

 Trade-offs: No bundled benefits or contractor-portal features.
 Agencies that want a full contractor self-service portal for ongoing retainers should compare against Deel or Remote.
 Most agencies do not need that for short-cycle campaign work.